Intellectual reformers have been much maligned in American history because of their solitude.

 Within a few weeks, the Democratic platform convention convened and after some dispute, the bulk of EPIC's tenets were adopted by the party with some moderate adjustments to land use and production policy.

+EPIC was now the official platform of the California Democrats.
 The reactions within a week of Sinclair's success within the party were caustic and would be sustained through Election Day.

 In San Francisco, newspaper claimed that the only reason that Sinclair succeeded was that discontent ran so deep with the current government that experimentation was now a viable option.